IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Bridgetown Brawl.md

 	- The moment they touch the doorknob something clicks, the walls start rumbling, there's a horrible grinding sound and the sloshing of water.
 The hands start ticking downwards, from 60 seconds down...
 	- Hitting the lever resets it
-	- Letting it count to 0 unlocks the door, a puff of confetti sproings out of the clock face Gun Deck
+	- Letting it count to 0 unlocks the door, a puff of confetti sproings out of the clock face
+	- Goes to Gun Deck?
+Gun Deck
 - Where Clockwork modified the automata
 - Cavernous space, rows of cannons lining the two sides.
 The soft drip of water.
 Several cannons have been opened up and emptied of gunpowder
 - Gutted remains of a few automata - shockback effect if they approach
 - Springs, clockwork mechanisms - these look like they were made by a different hand, diff materials
 - Heavy door at the back end with a lock in the center.
-The officers of this ship were afraid of their underlings Cargo deck / brig
+The officers of this ship were afraid of their underlings.
+Goes to Captains Cabin
+Cargo deck / brig
 - Dark, rotting ropes and hammocks.
 Sailors' belongings + clothes strewn about, abandoned in a hurry
 - A clunk - the sound of a footstep somewhere above